MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 The Core serves as communication between all plugins within and outside of the PreForma MediaInfo system and between all layers.
 The Core is the main service and runs in a passive, background mode.

+The Core has several major functions:

 * controls the checkers and manages data for the User Interface
-* waits for commands from new files daemon and User Interface
+* waits for commands from the New Files Daemon and User Interface
-* send commands to the scheduler for files checking
+* send commands to the scheduler for file-checking
 * communicates with the database to store and retrieve data from the checkers
+* sends data to DIRECT

-The Hyperviser layer supports the following requirements:
+The Core supports the following requirements:

 - Scheduling
 - Statistics